 Every load-bearing structure in an aircraft must be tested for stress and strain, including:

-- Fuselage stress and strain due to both mechanical forces and changes in outside and inside pressure.
+Fuselage stress and strain are due to both mechanical forces and changes in outside and inside pressure.

 Every kind of vehicle undergoes extensive testing during development.
 This includes cars, trucks, buses, and motorcycles.